Residential Customer Charter (full version)

 Minimum flow rate during restriction

-If your water supply is restricted, the flow rate will be at least two litres per minute at the tap nearest the meter.
-If the restriction will cause a health hazard, contact us on 13 2762.
+If your water supply is restricted, the flow rate will be at least 2 litres per minute at the tap nearest the meter.
+If the restriction will cause a health hazard, call us on 13 27 62.

-When the reason for restriction or disconnection has been resolved, we will restore your water supply on payment of a fee.
+When the reason for restriction or disconnection has been resolved or we’ve accepted the steps you’ll take to comply (that you’ve sent to us in writing), we’ll restore your water supply on payment of a fee.
 This will be done within 24 hours.

-The meter must be accessible so it can be read regularly.
-Where we cannot read your meter, we may ask you to do so on our behalf.
-If you do not provide a reading, we may estimate the amount of water you use.
-The estimation will be calculated on your water usage history and any necessary adjustments will be made the next time we read your meter.
-If you cannot make your meter accessible to us, we can arrange for a remote reading device to be fitted, on payment of a fee.
+If you can’t make your meter accessible to us, we can arrange for a remote reading device to be fitted, on payment of a fee.
 A remote meter reading system may be installed in a multi-unit development so that meters can be read from a single location.
-The installation of a remote meter reading system must still comply with access requirements as laid out above.
+Installing a remote meter reading system must still comply with access requirements as outlined above.